 You might be tempted to pop the blister (it's satisfying, we get it) on your own to make it heal faster, but if you try to do that it can lead to additional problems, like an infection, Dr. Bass says.
 Your best bet is to just let it heal itself without interfering.
 And as for the other blister hacks that even I am guilty of dabbling in?
 "These are not things I recommend, but if people feel that they help, then that's what they choose to do," he says.

 Look, you may be compelled to do whatever it takes to get rid of your blister so you can wear your precious strappy sandals again.
-But it's more important to prioritize comfort over fashion.
+But it's more important to prioritise comfort over fashion.
 When you try to walk through the pain of a blister, it can lead to stress and strain of soft tissue and ligaments in other areas of your foot, Dr. Bass says.
 Make sure you wear shoes that are wide enough for your foot, and that have sufficient arch support, he says.